punit170/DSL-for-LogicGate-designers/README.md

 ## AbstractClassDef
-AbstractClassDef() creates a user defined class.
-It takes 5 parameters- 1) a user defined string for abstract class name, 2) a list of Field, 3) a Constructor, 4) a list of concrete Methods, 5) a list of abstract methods
+AbstractClassDef() creates a user-defined class.
+It takes 5 parameters- 1) a user-defined string for abstract class name, 2) a list of Fields, 3) a Constructor, 4) a list of concrete Methods, 5) a list of abstract methods

-// defines an abstract class absClass with Field X, Constructor, concrete method f1 & f2, and abstrct method f3<br>
+// defines an abstract class absClass with Field X, Constructor, concrete method f1 & f2, and abstract method f3<br>
 **AbstractClassDef("absClass", List(Field("X")), Constructor(List(Assign(Field("X"), Value(false)))), List(Method("f1", List(OR(Field("X") ,Input("a"))), List(Assign(Input("a"), Value(true)))), Method("f2", List(Value(false)), List())), List(AbstractMethod("f3"))).eval**

 ## InterfaceDef
-InterfaceDef() creates a user defined interface.
-It takes 4 parameters- 1) a user defined string for interface name, 2) a list of constant fields, 3) a Constructor, 4) a list of assigns to set value of the constant fields, 5) a list of abstract methods
+InterfaceDef() creates a user-defined interface.
+It takes 4 parameters- 1) a user-defined string for the interface name, 2) a list of constant fields, 3) a Constructor, 4) a list of assigns to set the value of the constant fields, 5) a list of abstract methods

 // defines an interface myInterface with constant Field X & Y,and abstrct methods f1 & f2<br>
 **InterfaceDef("myInterface", List(ConstantField("X"), ConstantField("Y")), List(Assign(ConstantField("X"), Value(false)), Assign(ConstantField("Y"), NOT(Value(true)))), List(AbstractMethod("f1"), AbstractMethod("f2"))).eval**

 ## ConstantField
-ConstantField() can be used in user-defined interfaces to create user-defined constant fields variable names.
+ConstantField() can be used in user-defined interfaces to create user-defined constant fields and variable names.

 //"X" and "Y" are two constant Fields that exist for myInterface. <br>
 **InterfaceDef("myInterface", List(ConstantField("X"), ConstantField("Y")), List(Assign(ConstantField("X"), Value(false)), Assign(ConstantField("Y"), NOT(Value(true)))), List(AbstractMethod("f1"), AbstractMethod("f2"))).eval**